Electrocute4u/Tsumiki/README.md

 ...And so much more!

 ## Mention System 3.0
-*Silently find a Discord user/Server user and use them in any command with this system.* \
+*Silently find a global Discord or local Server user and use them in any command with this system.* \
 *Without having to worry about @pinging them* like most bots utilize nowadays \
 *Because we all have that one person who ALWAYS hate @mentions, right?*